 Now that we’ve covered the areas you need to address to boost traffic on your WordPress blog, how about we list some plugins to help with everything.

-- 20 Awesome Social Media Plugins for WordPress
+- 20 Social Media WordPress Plugins to Increase Traffic

 - WordPress SEO by Yoast